tarantool/vshard/README.md

 #### `status = bucket_force_drop(bucket_id)`

-Force removal of `bucket_id` fro, this replicaset.
+Force removal of `bucket_id` from this replicaset.
 Use only for manual recovery or initial redistribution.

 #### `status = bucket_send(bucket_id, to)`

-Transfer `bucket_id` from the current replicaset to remote replicaset.
+Transfer `bucket_id` from the current replicaset to a remote replicaset.

 **Parameters:**